Milton Keynes: International co-operation

 Although Milton Keynes has no formalised twinning agreements, it has partnered and co-operated with various cities over the years.
 The most contact has been with Almere, Netherlands, especially on energy management and urban planning.
 For several years from 1995, the city co-operated with Tychy, Poland, after participating in the European City Cooperation System in Tychy in March 1994.

 Due to the twinning of the borough and the equivalent administrative region of Bernkastel-Wittlich, the council worked with Bernkastel-Kues, Germany, for example on art projects.

 In 2017, they partnered with the Chinese fellow smart city of Yinchuan.

-Infrastructure
+Public services

 Milton Keynes University Hospital, in the Eaglestone district, is an NHS general hospital with an Accident and Emergency unit.
 It is associated for medical teaching purposes with the University of Buckingham medical school.
 There are two small private hospitals: BMI Healthcare's Saxon Clinic and Ramsay Health Care's Blakelands Hospital.

 There is a Category A male prison, HMP Woodhill, on the western boundary.
 A section of the prison is a Young Offenders Institution.